 - Corgis are not hypoallergenic.

-Corgi Guides: How To Deal with Corgi Shedding and Are Corgis Good with Kids?
+Corgi Guides: How To Deal with Corgi Shedding

 What Makes Corgis So Great?

-- It needs something to do.
-They make excellent companions.
+- They make excellent companions.

-- Easy to groom.
+- They’re easy to groom.

 - Loyalty.